mckennapsean/dissertation/chapters/background.md

 make with these various creative process models.

-By reflecting on our own design process in [@CHAPTER], we identified a need for a process framework that balances the flexibility and actionability of models from the design community with the explicit artifacts and decisions necessary
+By reflecting on our own design process in Chapter 4, we identified a need for a process framework that balances the flexibility and actionability of models from the design community with the explicit artifacts and decisions necessary